Fish On! Guide in one of Alaska's most productive/beautiful fisheries!

 - Prepares the coffee and condiments.

-- Prepares and maintains the mixing station.
+- Prepares and maintains the mixing station in the Buoy Bar.

 - Helps clear the tables of used plates and utensils assuring that there are no used plates around that the Guests no longer need.